makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ### Loading libraries in the Arduino IDE

-There are multiple ways of loading external libraries in the Arduino IDE (see this [official Arduino tutorial](https://www.arduino.cc/en/guide/libraries)); however, most are focused on **global libraries**—that is libraries that **all** of your sketches have access to.
+There are multiple ways of loading external libraries in the Arduino IDE (see this [official Arduino tutorial](https://www.arduino.cc/en/guide/libraries)); however, most are focused on **global libraries**—that is, libraries that **all** of your sketches have access to.
 What if you want to load just a local library for the current sketch?

 Well, it turns out this fundamental "feature" has a long, sordid history in the Arduino community (for example: [link](https://stackoverflow.com/questions/4705790/keeping-all-libraries-in-the-arduino-sketch-directory), [link](https://arduino.stackexchange.com/questions/8651/loading-local-libraries)).
 In short, there is a way to do this since the ~Arduino 1.6 release; however, you must put your "local" libraries  in a sub-folder called `src` ([link](https://github.com/arduino/Arduino/issues/4936#issuecomment-312953260)) within in your target sketch directory (the one which has the `.ino` file).
 Notice how this is exactly our setup for using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
 It's in `CrossFadeHue\src\RGBConverter`.
 So, your directory structure should look like: